pypeit/PypeIt/doc/out_spec1D.rst

 ------

-To allow the inclusion of multiple combinations of arrays, the standard format in PYPIT for spec1D output per object is a binary FITS table.
+To allow the inclusion of multiple combinations of arrays, the standard format in PypeIt for spec1D output per object is a binary FITS table.
 The types of spectral arrays that may be outputted are: